slevithan/oniguruma-to-es/README.md

 ## 👀 Similar projects

 [JsRegex](https://github.com/jaynetics/js_regex) transpiles Ruby regexes to JavaScript.
-Ruby uses Onigmo, a (seemingly abandoned) fork of Oniguruma with similar syntax and behavior.
+Ruby uses Onigmo, a fork of Oniguruma with similar syntax and behavior.
 Although JsRegex and this library have important differences, JsRegex might be a better fit for some Ruby projects.

 <details>
   <summary>Some high-level JsRegex differences</summary>